A. Gary Anderson

 • Signing up through this service will prove to be a significant cost savings for you.

-• To complete Knewton Alta successfully, you must achieve 80% mastery in the course.
-A permit will be added to your account after the deadline and you will be notified that you can register in the subsequent courses (MGT 201 and MGT 203).
+• To complete Knewton Alta successfully, you must achieve 100% mastery in BOTH courses.
+All students, that have achieved 100% mastery, will have a permit added to their account, and will be notified that they can register in the subsequent courses (MGT 201 and MGT 203) AFTER the deadline.

 • Curriculum requirements: 9 core courses, 9 elective courses, 1 internship course (MGT298i), and a capstone course (MGT 238).